isenf/isenf/README.md

 ## About me
 - 🎓 Studying Computer Engineering at the Federal University of Technology – Paraná (UTFPR)
 - 💻 Technical background in Systems Development
-- 🤖 Interested in Machine Learning Embedded Systems
+- 🤖 Interested in Machine Learning and Embedded Systems

 ## ✨ GitHub Analytics
 <p align="center">